Safe Childbirth Checklist

 WHO is providing strategic oversight to a multi-centred randomized controlled trial in over 100 hospitals to test whether adoption of the Checklist improves health outcomes for mothers and neonates.
 The trial is being conducted by the Harvard School of Public Health with support from the Bill & Melinda Gates Foundation.
 It is estimated that the study will be completed in 2015.

 The Safe Childbirth Checklist Collaboration

-WHO is pleased to launch the Safe Childbirth Checklist Collaboration to explore the implementation and usability of the checklist in multiple settings.
-The Collaboration provides a platform for the learning and sharing of experiences, and is part of broader works towards the Millennium Development Goals 4 and 5.
+WHO has launched the Safe Childbirth Checklist Collaboration to explore the implementation and usability of the checklist in multiple settings.
+The Collaboration provides a platform for the learning and sharing of experiences, and is part of broader work towards the Millennium Development Goals 4 and 5.

 - If you would like to learn more about the Collaboration and its participation requirements, please click here.

 The Safe Childbirth Checklist programme represents a joint effort of WHO, acting through its Patient Safety Programme, and its Department of Maternal, Newborn, Child and Adolescent Health, and Department of Reproductive Health and Research, as well as the Harvard School of Public Health, in addition to many other experts from around the world.